-Zhongmin is a Reader/Associate Professor in Economics.
+Zhongmin is an Associate Professor in Economics.
 His research areas are Labour Economics, China Economy, and Applied Econometrics.
-He has contributed to NTU for both RAE 2008 and REF 2014, and more likely for REF 2021.

 Zhongmin’s teaching responsibilities include supervising undergraduate and postgraduate dissertations.
 He has teaching interests in Labour Economics, Applied Econometrics, China and the Global Economy.
 He has designed and is delivering the China and Global Economy module.
 This module has sustained excellence in research-informed teaching.